-Cultiv8 is the East of England Agricultural Society's group aimed at young people working within agriculture and allied industries.
-The aim is to inspire members and broaden their knowledge with the overall goal of introducing younger members to the Society.
+Cultiv8 is the East of England Agricultural Society's membership group aimed at young people working within agriculture and allied industries.
+The aim is to inspire members and broaden their knowledge and understanding of all aspects of agriculture, farming and general business practice, with the overall goal of introducing younger members to the Society.